IBM/aspera-cli/docs/README.erb.md

 It aims at simplifying the startup of a FASP session from a programmatic stand point as formatting a <%=trspec%> is:

-- common to Aspera Node API (HTTP POST /ops/transfer)
+- Common to Aspera Node API (HTTP POST /ops/transfer)
-- common to Aspera Connect API (browser javascript startTransfer)
+- Common to Aspera Connect API (browser javascript startTransfer)
-- easy to generate by using any third party language specific JSON library
+- Easy to generate by using any third party language specific JSON library

 Hopefully, IBM integrates this directly in `ascp`, and this tool is made redundant.